Younesfdj/Write-ups/Hack.INI-2K23/Pwn/Ret2libc/README.md

     NX:       NX enabled
     PIE:      PIE enabled
 ```
--As the name of the challenge we could think of using the technique of ret2libc to get the full access to the machine, the idea is to overwrite the eip to return to a libc function which is gonna be system() function in our case after, that we set its parameter which gonna be '/bin/sh' to get a shell
+-As the name of the challenge we could think of using the ret2libc technique to get a shell and get the flag, the idea is to overwrite the eip to return to a libc function which is gonna be system() function in our case after, that we set its parameter which gonna be '/bin/sh' to get a shell

 ## What to do